AdaCore/why3/doc/vcgen.rst

 --------------------------------------

-Why3 can be executed with support for inferring loop invariants :cite:`baudin17` (for information about compilation of the `infer-loop` mechanism refer to :numref:`sec.installinferloop`).
-This can be done by passing the *debug* flag ``infer-loop`` to Why3 or by annotating *let* declarations with the ``[@infer]`` attribute.
+Why3 can be executed with support for inferring loop invariants :cite:`baudin17` (see :numref:`sec.installinferloop` for information about the compilation of Why3 with support for `infer-loop`).

+There are two ways of enabling the inference of loop invariants: by passing the *debug* flag ``infer-loop`` to Why3 or by annotating *let* declarations with the ``[@infer]`` attribute.

-As an example consider the following invocation of Why3.
+Below is an example on how to invoke Why3 such that invariants are inferred for all the loops in the given file.

 ::

-   why3 ide tests/infer/incr.mlw --debug infer-loop
+   why3 ide tests/infer/incr.mlw --debug=infer-loop

-In this case, Why3 will infer invariants for all the loops inside all the let declarations.
-Note that, the *Polyhedra* default domain will be used together with the default widening value of *3*.
+In this case, the *Polyhedra* default domain will be used together with the default widening value of *3*.
 Why3 GUI will not display the inferred invariants in the source code, but the VCs corresponding to those invariants will be displayed and labeled with the ``infer-loop`` keyword as shown in :numref:`fig.gui.infer`.

 .. _fig.gui.infer:

 .. figure:: images/gui-infer.png
    :alt: The GUI with inferred invariants (after split).

-Alternatively, attributes can be used in let declarations so that invariants are inferred for all the loops in that declaration.
+Alternatively, attributes can be used in *let* declarations so that invariants are inferred for all the loops in that declaration.
 In this case, it is possible to select the desired domain and widening value.
 In the example below, invariants will be inferred using the